byteslicer/vue-random-avatar/README.md

 ## Props

-Play around with `epsilon` and `max-mivisions` props to find something that you like
+Play around with `epsilon` and `max-divisions` props to find something that you like

 | Name            | Description                                                                                               | Type            |
 | --------------- | --------------------------------------------------------------------------------------------------------- | --------------- |